billroy/notesoup/README.md

 ### CHANGE THE SYSTEM PASSWORD!!

-	$ node passwd -u system -p newpassword

 The default administrative username is "system" and its default password is "frobozz88"

 Change the password or become a security statistic!
+Like this:

+	$ node passwd -u system -p newpassword

 ### Run as a daemon